-As discussed in Section VI, Other CEQA Considerations, of this Draft EIR, and the Initial Study included as Appendix A of this Draft EIR, the Project Site is not located within 2 miles of an airport or within an area subject to an airport land use plan.
-Therefore, no impact related to Threshold (e) would occur, and no further analysis of this issue is required.
+As discussed in Section VI, Other CEQA Considerations, of this Draft EIR, and evaluated in the Initial Study prepared for the Project, included as Appendix A of this Draft EIR, the Project site is not located within two miles of an airport, private airstrip, or within an area subject to an airport land use plan.
+As such, as determined in the Initial Study, the Project would not result in a safety hazard or excessive noise for people residing or working in the Project site area.
+Therefore, impacts to Threshold (e) would not occur, and no further analysis is required.